kantuni/Junk/README.md

-# A temporary storage of files
-A perfect place to store files.
+# A perfect place to store files.